 Warm up any leftover couscous mixture and top it on a nice salad, or eat it as a bowl for lunch.
 If you have leftover red peppers, cut them up into small pieces, warm them up and top on a salad.
 Store all leftovers in the fridge in a sealed container.

-I’ve found that there’s really no need to pre bake the peppers, even though some recipes call for it.
+I've found that there's really no need to pre cook the peppers, even though some recipes call for it.
 Just bake for a long enough time (around 35-40 minutes at 375-400 degrees, covered.)
 Peppers run the risk of becoming too soggy if you over bake them.

 🥣 Try these recipes next